dekellum/marked/README.md

 ### Legacy character encoding support

-An estimated 5% of the web remains in encodings other than UTF-8.
-That is too common to be treated as as an error.
+An estimated 5% of the web remains in encodings other than UTF-8; too common to be treated as an error.
 Via `marked::html::parse_buffered`:

 * Decoding via _encoding_rs_ which implements _[The Encoding Standard]_ including
   alternative names (labels) for supported encodings.